Achieving New Upper Bounds for the Hypergraph Duality Problem through Logic

-Assume now by contradiction that there is a new transversal $T$ of $\G$ \Wrt $\H$.
-Let $T'\subseteq T$ be any minimal transversal of $\G$.
-Being $T$ an independent set of $\H$, then so is $T'$.
-This implies that, for all the edges $H\in\H$, there exists a vertex $v$ such that $v\in H\setminus T'$, and hence $H\neq T'$.
-Thus, $T'$ is a minimal transversal of $\G$ missing in $\H$, and hence $\H\neq\Tr(\G)$: a contradiction, because we are assuming $\G$ and $\H$ to be dual.
+We now show that there is no new transversal of $\G$ \Wrt $\H$.
+If $\G$ or $\H$ contains an empty edge, then they do no admit transversals and independent sets, hence there is no new transversal of $\G$ \Wrt $\H$.
+If $\G$ or $\H$ is an empty hypergraph, then they have to be trivially dual.
+This means that one of them contains an empty edge and hence there is no new transversal of $\G$ \Wrt $\H$ (see above).
+Let us now consider the case in which both $\G$ and $\H$ contain only non\nbdash-empty edges.
+Assume by contradiction that there is a new transversal $T$ of $\G$ \Wrt $\H$.
+We can assume \Wlog that $T$ is minimal.
+Since $T$ is an independent set of $\H$, for all edges $H\in\H$, there is a vertex $v$ such that $v\in H\setminus T$, and hence $H\neq T$.
+Thus, $T$ is a minimal transversal of $\G$ missing in $\H$, and hence $\H\neq\Tr(\G)$: a contradiction, because we are assuming $\G$ and $\H$ to be dual.